-"Ashford Borough Council intends to maintain its position as an employer with good employment practices and a remuneration structure that rewards our staff based on systems to maintain fairness at all times.

-We are conscious of the need to ensure the lower paid members of our staff and Apprentices are paid a rate that can sustain family life and make Apprenticeships accessible to all."
+28. Ashford Borough Council intends to maintain its position as an employer with good employment practices that rewards our staff based on systems to maintain fairness at all times.
+We are conscious of the need to ensure that Apprenticeships are accessible to all.